- Significantly cheaper than banks

 CurrencyFair offers a number of features to make things more convenient and help you get the best exchange rate.

-- Online calculator.
-CurrencyFair’s online calculator gives you the freedom to see how the exchange rate works and gives you transparency on the fees charged while comparing your savings vs a typical bank.
+Online calculator.
+CurrencyFair’s online calculator offers full transparency on the fees charged while comparing your savings vs a typical bank.

-CurrencyFair is rated 9.3 out of 10 by 2000+ customers on Trustpilot, the leading independent review site.
+CurrencyFair is rated 4.6 out of 5 by 5000+ customers on Trustpilot, the leading independent review site.
 Customer feedback is overwhelmingly positive, with high ratings for both the level of service and low fees.
-CurrencyFair’s website includes a comprehensive support section with answers to most frequently asked questions.
+CurrencyFair’s website includes a comprehensive support section with answers to the most frequently asked questions.
 Support staff are generally very quick to answer the phone, and are available from late Sunday nights through to Friday evening (British time).

 Privacy and Security